sim-pez/ClothesManipulator/README.md

 python3 f_train.py
 ```

+It is possibile to modify some parameters in `parameters.py`

 # Evaluation
-You can evaluate model with:
+To evaluate the model use:
 ```
 python3 f_eval.py
 ```

 # Test Results
-Here is a comparison between our model with the best setting and amazon's one
+Here is a comparison between our model wrt amazon's one (ADDE-M) and other state-of-the-art models.
+We obtained a slightly better performances.

 <p float="left" align="center">
   <img src="docs/results.png" width="50%"  />
 </p>